 - Light and sound devices

 - Panels, Towing, Pollution

 - Constituent elements of the vehicle, lenses, Insurance, restraint systems

-In “Intersections and above“ you will have to study a wide array of overhead diagrams demonstrating different types of intersections (some with as many as 5 roads intersecting) and different types of conditions (types of cars and indications in which direction they are intending to turn).
-At first I could not, for the life of me, figure out the underlying reasoning between the right of precedence.
-And, then the metaphorical light bulb of realization went off.
+In “Intersections and right-of-way“ you will have to study a wide array of overhead diagrams.
+These demonstrate different types of intersections (some with as many as 5 roads intersecting)and different types of conditions.
+It explains the types of cars and indications in which direction they are intending to turn.
+At first, I could not, for the life of me, figure out the underlying reasoning between the right of precedence.
+Then the metaphorical light bulb of realization went off.

-In “Responsibility and behavior in case of accident, First Aid, Physical state of the driver” you will be required to understand what procedure you follow if an accident occurs (there is a specific form you must keep in your car that has to be filled out), civil and criminal responsibilities, and what to do if there are injuries.
-You are obliged by law to stop, even if you aren’t involved in an accident, and render medical assistance (within defined limits) until qualified emergency medical help arrives.
-For instance, be prepared to know what to do if a injured passenger has a foreign object lodged in his or her eye (it was one of the questions on my exam).
+“Responsibility and behavior in case of an accident, First Aid, Physical state of the driver.“ Here you will be required to understand what procedure you follow if an accident occurs.
+There is a specific form you must keep in your car that has to be filled out.
+This also covers civil and criminal responsibilities, and what to do if there are injuries.
+You are obliged by law to stop, even if you aren’t involved in an accident, and render medical assistance.
+Don’t fear, there are defined limits of responsibility until qualified emergency medical help arrives.
+Be prepared to know what to do if an injured passenger has a foreign object lodged in his or her eye.
+I bring this up because it was one of the questions on my exam.